Cynarokss/Snail/README.md

 ## The End

-This has no real purpose, but I uploaded it because I was bored.
+This has no real purpose, I uploaded it because I was bored.
 Have a good day, afternoon, or night.

 # SNAIL (Español)